W211; Short form: BA/Adv

-From the second year onwards, you can choose to work in teams, which reflects how you will work in industry.
+As the course progresses, you can choose to work in teams, which reflects how you will work in industry.
 At critiques, you will be asked to present your work and give constructive feedback on you colleagues' work.
 Computer skills are also an important part of the course and are necessary for competition work and final assessments.

 Assessment is made up of 100 per cent coursework, which is typically based on a number of projects.

 We have an enviable list of alumni with graduates employed in the creative departments of the world’s top advertising agencies such as TBWA/Chiat Day, JWT, M&C Saatchi, VCCP and the in-house creative teams at Channel 4 and the BBC.

 Claire Watson graduated in 2010: